mozilla/consumer-trust/README.md

 3. [resources](#resources)

 ## program
-The integrity program at Mozilla consists of two main elements:
+The consumer trust program at Mozilla consists of two main elements:

-1) a semi-automated process in which product researchers, designers, engineers, and managers are empowered to use our resources and process to run integrity evaluations of their product using our set of self-assessment tools (toolkit, checklist, resources).
+1) a semi-automated process in which product researchers, designers, engineers, and managers are empowered to use our resources and process to run trust evaluations of their product using our set of self-assessment tools (toolkit, checklist, resources).

-2) For complex challenges, product decisions, and ongoing program resource updates, the integrity program is made up of a team of ethical tech experts, maintains active communities with interested consumers, creators, and community members, as well as regular consultations with the integrity advisory council, made up of subject matter experts in related areas.
+2) For complex challenges, product decisions, and ongoing program resource updates, the consumer trust program is made up of a team of ethical tech experts, maintains active communities with interested consumers, creators, and community members, as well as regular consultations with the integrity advisory council, made up of subject matter experts in related areas.

 ### self-assess
 Use and contribute to our set of easy access resources built to serve internal and external product creators from product owners to user researchers.